esttom/unplugin-msw/README.md

 ### msw handler definition

 Two types of definitions are available: the normal msw handler definition and an extended definition.
 The normal definition is common to both servers and workers, while the extended definition allows the choice of server or worker.

+[!WARNING]
+Creates a handler that combines all files under the specified directory.
+Each handler should be exported by default.

 ```ts
 import { HttpResponse, http } from 'msw'